-Based on information submitted to the ISO for generating resources being registered to be eligible to participate in the EIM, there may be a substantial amount of total generation within the PacifiCorp BAAs relative to the potential demand of imbalance energy.
-Table 1 summarizes the maximum capacity of resources that may participate in the PacifiCorp BAAs based on currently available information.
+Based on information submitted by PacifiCorp to the ISO for generating resources being registered to be eligible to participate in the EIM, there may be a substantial amount of PacifiCorp generation within the PacifiCorp BAAs relative to the potential demand of imbalance energy.
+According to PacifiCorp, about 160 MW of additional gas-fired within the PacifiCorp East BAA owned or controlled by one or more other entities may also participate in the EIM upon implementation on October 2014.